NOTE: Libreboot standardises on flashprog now, as of 27 January 2024, which is a fork of flashrom.

 Handles some power management for PCIe devices (without this, your laptop will not work properly) and several other power management related features.

 This is responsible for virtually all core hardware initialization on modern AMD systems.
 In 2011, AMD started cooperating with the coreboot project, releasing this as source code under a free license.
-In 2014, they stopped releasing source code and started releasing AGESA as binary blobs instead.
+In 2014, they stopped releasing source code and started releasing AGESA as vendor blobs instead.
 This makes AGESA now equivalent to Intel FSP.

 Read the Intel section practically the same, though it was found with much later hardware in AMD that you could run without microcode updates.
 It’s unknown whether the updates are needed on all AMD boards (depends on CPU).